 You dedicate a lot of time and energy to designing and customizing and perfecting your wedding invitations and/or paper suite.
 So, you’re probably eager to get them sent out.
 One mailing mishap, though, and the process can get really tricky (read: frustrating).
-To avoid any mistakes, we’re laying out all you need to know about wedding postage.
+To avoid any mistakes, we’re laying out all you need to know about how to mail wedding invitations, including information on wedding invite postage.
 Read on to ensure your save the dates and invitations don’t end up back at your door.

 Because wedding invitations require a few different mail correspondences, we estimate that couples will need 3-4 stamps per household they are mailing invitations to.